giselehbm/LCI_Workshop_2023/README.md

 :bookmark: **Tip**: You can open a script in Fiji by dragging and droping a file in the main interface or through "Plugins->Macros->Edit...".
 Then browse the code to be used in each session.

 :people_holding_hands: **Group work**: For each activity you will be radomly assigned to breakout rooms to work in groups.
-Results should be reported in the following shared document.
+Results should be reported in the shared document (link to be sent during workshop).

 ## :alarm_clock: Schedule